Compression for quantum population coding: Optimality of the compression

 \section{Optimality of the compression}

-We conclude the paper with the proof that our compression protocol is asymptotically optimal in terms of total memory cost.
-Specifically, we prove that every compression protocol with vanishing error must use an overall memory size of at least $(f/2)\log n$, where $f$ is the number of independent parameters describing the input states.
+Here we prove that our compression protocol is asymptotically optimal in terms of total memory cost.
+Specifically, we show that every compression protocol with vanishing error must use an overall memory size of at least $(f/2)\log n$, where $f$ is the number of independent parameters describing the input states.

 The proof idea is to construct a communication protocol that transmits approximately $(f/2)\log n$ bits, using the compression protocol.
 Once this is done, the Holevo bound \cite{holevo-1973} implies that the overall amount of memory must be of at least $(f/2)\log n$ qubits/bits.